MDAnalysis/helanal/docs/source/properties_computed.rst

 Computed Properties
 ===================

-Helanal follows the procedure of Sugeta and Miyazawa [Sugeta1967]_.
+Helanal follows the procedure of Sugeta and Miyazawa [Sugeta1967]_ and is based on the `Fortran HELANAL implementation`_ by [Bansal2000]_.
 Properties are computed for a 'window' of four consecutive :math:`C_α` atoms, and this window is then slid along the length of the helix in one-residue steps.

 For each window consisting of atoms :math:`c_i`, :math:`c_{i+1}`, :math:`c_{i+2}`, :math:`c_{i+3}`, the vectors :math:`\mathbf{B_1}`,